-2.3 Experiment Implementation Details
+3.3 Experiment Implementation Details

-A total number of 286 subjects participated in our experiment.
-We conducted 36 sessions in total, with 9 sessions per treatment.
-Each market session had 8 participants, except for two where we had 7 participants due to no-shows.
+A total number of 286 participants took part in our experiment.
+We conducted 36 sessions in total, with 9 sessions per treatment.12 Each market session had 8 participants, except for two where we had 7 participants due to no-shows.
 The whole experiment was implemented using z-Tree (Fischbacher, 2007) and the trading platform within z-Tree was implemented using the technical toolbox GIMS developed by Palan (2015).
-To determine the redemption value of our assets, we implemented a transparent randomization process which guaranteed that each of the four buyback values would be assigned to exactly two participants.
-This was done by having each trader physically draw from a deck of cards.
+To determine the redemption value of our assets, we implemented a transparent randomization process which guaranteed that each of the four buyback values would be assigned to exactly two participants.13 This was done by having each trader physically draw from a deck of cards.
 The deck of cards had 4 pairs of cards.
-Each pair corresponded to one of the 4 buyback values.
+Each pair corresponded to one of the 4 possible redemption values.
 The cards were drawn privately without replacement by each of the 8 traders.

-Our experimental sessions took place in the economics lab facilities in Heidelberg University and Frankfurt University.
+Our experimental sessions took place in the economics lab facilities in the University of Heidelberg and Frankfurt University.
 Participants were mostly undergraduate students from a variety of majors.
-Subjects were recruited using ORSEE (Greiner, 2015) in Frankfurt and SONA (www.sonasystems.com) in Heidelberg.
+Participants were recruited using ORSEE (Greiner, 2015) in Frankfurt and SONA (www.sona-systems.com) in Heidelberg.
 The average payment was approximately 18 Euros for 90 minutes.
+We include translated versions of the experiment instructions in the appendix.